 Choose a Scottish Fold If:

-- You appreciate an observant, quiet companion.
+- You appreciate an observant, quiet companion who enjoys your company without being clingy.

 Choose a Ragdoll If: